bentekku/kolor-kompare/README.md

 ## About Kolor Kompare

 Kolor Kompare is a web application designed to help you assess the contrast of colors with different backgrounds and font colors.
 Instead of generating colors, it acts as a canvas to experiment with background colors against two common font colors: #000 (black) and #fff (white).
-This can aid in checking readability of two common font colors over the custom background.
+This can aid in checking readability of two common font colors over an array of custom background.

 ## Screenshots
 ### Website Interface